Your 3-Month-Old Baby’s Development and Milestones

 At this point, your 3-month-old baby’s sleep schedule may be going through some changes.
 All that growing they’ve been doing means that they’re able to eat more during the day and sleep more during the night.
 You may be wondering, should you wake your 3-month-old baby to feed?
 At this stage, it’s possible that your baby may require fewer or no night feedings.

-And, what about your 3-month-old baby’s nap schedule?
+And, how many naps does a 3-month-old need?
 They may take two or three naps during the day, followed by a longer stretch at night.
-At this age some babies may sleep through the night, which can mean snoozing six to eight hours without interruption, but it’s important to remember that this doesn’t happen just yet for all babies.
+At this age, some 3-month-old babies may be sleeping through the night, which can mean snoozing six to eight hours without interruption, but it’s important to remember that this doesn’t happen just yet for all babies.

-It’s a good idea to aim for a consistent baby sleep schedule that suits you both.
+To help promote a good night’s sleep for your 3-month-old, it’s a good idea to aim for a consistent sleep schedule that suits you both.
 Try the following tips for a more restful night:

 Let them settle down.
 Your baby may need a minute to settle down and get comfortable.
 It’s OK to let them wriggle, babble, or even cry a little before they nod off.